amirakbarnejad/amirakbarnejad.github.io/Tutorial/tutorial_section5.md

 ## Section 5: PyDmed Process Tree
 PyDmed is implemented using python multiprocessing.
-You don't need to know about under the hood.
+You don't need to know about multiprocessing.
-But this section provides some general information so that you can get the best performance from PyDmed based on your machine (s).
+But this section introduces some general variables so that you can get the best performance from PyDmed based on your machine (s).

 ### The hierarchy of processes